 The Group's incentive programs are aimed at creating a long-term commitment to Oncopeptides, creating opportunities to attract and retain expertise, and delivering long-term shareholder value.
 Participants are allotted warrants that will only be earned on condition that specific performance requirements are fulfilled.
 Participation in a program is decided by the Board of Directors and no individual is contractually entitled to participate in the plan or receive any guaranteed benefits.
 Oncopeptides currently has nine active programs encompassing management, certain Board members, founders and employees.
 "Employee Option Program 2016/2023" was introduced in 2016.
 The incentive program "Co-worker LTIP 2017" was introduced in 2017.
 At the 2018 AGM, the incentive program "Co-worker LTIP 2018" was introduced.
 At the 2019 AGM, it was resolved to introduce the incentive program "Co-worker LTIP 2019".
 At the 2020 AGM, it was resolved to introduce the "Board LTIP 2020" incentive program.
-At the 2021 AGM, two incentive programs were established: "Co-worker LTIP 2021" and "Board LTIP 2022".
+At the 2021 AGM, two incentive programs were established: "Co-worker LTIP 2021" and "Board LTIP 2021".
+At the 2022 AGM, two incentive programs were established: "Co-worker LTIP 2022" and "Board LTIP 2022".